syncfusion-content/wpf-docs/wpf/Gantt/import-and-export-support.md

 {% endhighlight %}
 {% endtabs %}

-### Using Custom view model
+### Using Custom model

-The following code illustrates how to Import and Export Custom ViewModel collections from or to XML.
+The following code illustrates how to Import and Export custom model from or to XML.

 {% tabs  %}
 {% highlight xaml %}